About the Birth Control Pill

 - blood clots (rare in those under 35 who do not smoke)

 Some of these side effects improve over the first 3 months on the Pill.
 When a girl has side effects that are bothersome or don't get better, a doctor may prescribe a different brand of the Pill.

 The Pill also has some side effects that many young women enjoy.
 It usually makes periods lighter, reduces cramps, and is often prescribed for women who have menstrual problems.
 Taking the combination Pill can improve acne, and some doctors prescribe it for this purpose.
 Combination birth control pills have also been found to protect against some forms of breast disease, anemia, ovarian cysts, and ovarian and endometrial cancers.

 Who Uses Birth Control Pills?

 Young women who can remember to take a pill each day and who want excellent protection from pregnancy can use birth control pills.

 Not all girls can — or should — use the birth control pill.
 In some cases, other medical conditions make the use of the Pill less effective or more risky.
 For example, it is not recommended for those who have had blood clots, certain types of cancers, or some kinds of migraine headaches.

 Where Are Birth Control Pills Available?

-A doctor or a nurse practitioner must prescribe the Pill.
+A doctor or a nurse practitioner (NP) must prescribe the Pill.
 He or she will ask about a girl's health and family medical history, and will do a complete physical exam, which may include a pelvic exam.
 If the doctor or NP prescribes birth control pills, he or she will explain when to begin taking it and what to do if pills are missed.

 When your daughter returns to the doctor in a few months, her blood pressure will be checked and she'll be asked about any problems.
 After that, girls who are having sex should get routine exams every 6 months to a year, or as recommended.